Wonder Woman: Odyssey

 [(*) Editor’s note: See DC Universe: The Rock of Eternity.]

-Steve took the news hard, and was too distraught to attend Diana’s funeral on Paradise Island, even though he had been assured by Queen Hippolyta that the Amazons would take special precautions to allow him to attend without stepping foot on that magic isle and thus bringing a curse upon the Amazon race.
+Steve took the news hard and was too distraught to attend Diana’s funeral on Paradise Island, even though he had been assured by Queen Hippolyta that the Amazons would take special precautions to allow him to attend without stepping foot on that magic isle and thus bringing a curse upon the Amazon race.
 He was forced to go on an extended leave after he refused to accept that his wife was dead, especially after learning of the circumstances of her death and reversion to mortal clay.

 She was born from Olympian magic, he reasoned again and again.
 She can’t truly be gone — not after I’ve come back, so to speak, twice.
-His memories matched those of the first Steve Trevor of this Earth, who had died at the hands of Doctor Cyber. (*) Then that dead man’s essence was merged with that of the god Eros for a time, and that man died as well, this time at the hands of Dark Commander. (*) Finally, this Steve Trevor had arrived by some fluke — or perhaps destiny — from another universe entirely, and was made to forget his life on Earth-S with its Marvel Family and made to believe that he had always lived on Earth-One as the real Steve Trevor. (*) The goddess Aphrodite, perhaps amending for her son Eros’ actions, caused the entire world to forget that the original Steve Trevor had ever died, or that Steve Howard was a separate identity.
+His memories matched those of the first Steve Trevor of this Earth, who had died at the hands of Doctor Cyber. (*) Then that dead man’s essence was merged with that of the god Eros for a time, and that man died as well, this time at the hands of Dark Commander. (*) Finally, this Steve Trevor had arrived by some fluke — or perhaps destiny — from another universe entirely, and was made to forget his life on Earth-S with its Marvel Family, believing he had always lived on Earth-One as the real Steve Trevor. (*) The goddess Aphrodite, perhaps amending for her son Eros’ actions, caused the entire world to forget that the original Steve Trevor had ever died or that Steve Howard was a separate identity.
 Wonder Woman thus had a second chance at a new beginning with the Earth-S counterpart of Steve Trevor, even if neither of them knew it at the time. (*)

 [(*) Editor’s note: See “A Death for Diana,” Wonder Woman #180 (January-February, 1969), “The Crypt of the Dark Commander,” Wonder Woman #248 (October, 1978), “Rebirth on Paradise Island,” Wonder Woman #270 (August, 1980), “Renewal on Paradise Island,” Wonder Woman #271 (September, 1980), and “The Man with All the Angles,” Wonder Woman #272 (October, 1980).]